mateus-po/Testing-practice/README.md

 ```
 npm install
 ```
-This will install all the dependencies that are used in the project (namely Jest and Puppeteer)
+This will install all the dependencies that are used in the project.

 3. To run tests from the Task 1., run:
 ```